2020 Washington Football Team season

 For the fourth time in five seasons, Washington played on Thanksgiving, playing the Dallas Cowboys for the third time in that span.
 Also notable was their scheduled absence from Monday Night Football for the first time since 1999, although the Week 13 game against the Pittsburgh Steelers was played on a Monday due to COVID-19-related schedule changes affecting the Steelers' previous week.
 Washington ended up winning that game to hand the 11–0 Steelers their first loss of the season.

-Despite their below-average record, Washington's defense ranked among the best in the league, allowing a total of just 329 points, the fourth-fewest.
-They also allowed a total of 4,873 yards, the second-lowest behind the Rams (4,511).
+Despite their below-average record, Washington's defense ranked among the best in the league.
+The defense ranked second in the league in total defense (304.6 yards per game), second in passing defense (191.8 yards per game), fourth in scoring defense (20.6 points per game), sixth in sacks (47), and seventh in takeaways (23, which included 16 interceptions and 7 fumble recoveries).
+This marked the first time since 2008 (when they were known as the Redskins) where the team finished top 10 in defense.

+Washington would not make the postseason again until 2024, when they became known as the Commanders.
+However, as of 2025, this is the most recent time the franchise won a division title.

 Draft

 Defensive end Chase Young was selected second overall by the team and won NFL Defensive Rookie of the Year.